 NOTICE IS HEREBY GIVEN that the annual meeting (the "Meeting") of the holders (the "Shareholders") of common shares ("Common Shares") of KP Tissue Inc. (the "Corporation") will be held at 2:00 p.m.
-(Eastern Time) on June 11, 2024 in a virtual-only format via live webcast online at https://virtual-meetings.tsxtrust.com/en/1657 for the following purposes:
+(Eastern Time) on June 23, 2025 in a virtual-only format via live webcast online at https://virtual-meetings.tsxtrust.com/en/1792 for the following purposes:

-- (1) to receive the audited financial statements of the Corporation for the fiscal year ended December 31, 2023, together with the auditors' report thereon; - (2) to elect the directors of the Corporation who will serve until the next annual shareholders meeting or until their successors are appointed; - (3) to appoint the auditors of the Corporation and to authorize the directors to fix their remuneration; - (4) to consider and, if deemed appropriate, pass a resolution approving an amendment to the Corporation's By-Law No. 3 to reduce the quorum requirement for meetings of Shareholders; and - (5) to transact such other business as may properly be brought before the Meeting or any adjournment thereof.
+- (1) to receive the audited financial statements of the Corporation for the fiscal year ended December 31, 2024, together with the auditors' report thereon; - (2) to elect the directors of the Corporation who will serve until the next annual shareholders meeting or until their successors are appointed; - (3) to appoint the auditors of the Corporation and to authorize the directors to fix their remuneration; and - (4) to transact such other business as may properly be brought before the Meeting or any adjournment thereof.